mino29/arch-i3/README.md

 > ricing.

-It might seem that I made this bar super huge when in reality it's just a floating one, it has space on 4 size, then I made it has the same background color as the wallpaper, so it has this borderless look.
+It might seem that I made this bar super huge when in reality it's just a floating one, it has space on 4 sides, then I made it has the same background color as the wallpaper, so it has this borderless look.

 You might not like this top-bezel looking setup, but my latop has a pretty